7 Tips to Lose Weight While You Sleep

 - Smartphones and tablets

-3. Don’t eat too muchYou shouldn’t go to bed on an empty stomach, but it’s not recommended to eat too much before, either.
+3. Don’t eat too muchYou shouldn’t go to bed on an empty stomach, but it’s not recommended to eat too much before bedtime, either.

-The trouble is that the body can be overloaded during the process of digestion, causing discomfort and difficulty sleeping.
+The trouble is that you can overload your body during the process of digestion, causing discomfort and difficulty sleeping.

 The worst effect, however, is that your metabolism will slow down, which continues into the following day.